rust-lang/async-book/src/01_getting_started/02_why_async.md

 **Async** provides significantly reduced CPU and memory overhead, especially for workloads with a large amount of IO-bound tasks, such as servers and databases.
-All else equal, you can have orders of magnitude more tasks than OS threads.
+All else equal, you can have orders of magnitude more tasks than OS threads, because an async runtime uses a small amount of (expensive) threads to handle a large amount of (cheap) tasks.
 However, async Rust results in larger binary blobs due to the state machines generated from async functions and since each executable bundles an async runtime.

+On a last note, asynchronous programming is not _better_ than threads, but different.
+If you don't need async for performance reasons, threads can often be the simpler alternative.

 ### Example: Concurrent downloading